A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Results

 Also shown in~\cref{fig:hex_2state_pop_comparison} are the quantum-classical results for MTE, decoherence corrected FSSH (INT-FSSH) and MASH.
 The MTE and MASH simulations were run with $10^6$ trajectories with a time step of $0.05~\unit{\fs}$.
-The INT-FSSH simulations were run with $10^5$ trajectories with a time step of $0.005~\unit{\fs}$.
+The INT-FSSH simulations were run with $10^5$ trajectories with a time step of $0.005~\unit{\fs}$, because a time step of $0.05~\unit{\fs}$ led to deviations in populations of up to $7\%$ at $25~\unit{\fs}$.
 Convergence checks for all methods are presented in the Supporting Information.
-The two surface hopping methods show a decrease in $1B_u$ population to about $0.65$ after $20~\unit{\fs}$, beyond which they diverge from the quantum phonon result.
+The two surface hopping methods show a decrease in $1B_u$ population to about $0.65$ after $20~\unit{\fs}$, beyond which they diverge from the quantum-phonon result.
 The surface hopping approaches underestimate the long-time population as $0.19$ and $0.21$ for INT-FSSH and MASH, respectively.
 Conversely, MTE overestimates the long-time population to be $0.41$.
-We attribute the failure of the surface hopping methods in the long-time limit to a failure to describe the zero-point energy correctly.
-As well as incorrectly describing the zero-point energy, MTE suffers from overheating, making the $1B_u$ population closer to $0.5$ than it would otherwise be.
+MTE suffers from overheating, making the $1B_u$ population closer to $0.5$ than it would be otherwise.

-No quantum-classical method is able to reproduce the oscillations in the $1B_u$ population found with the fully quantum SILP method.
-The $1B_u$ population obtained with MTE oscillates with a time period around $16~\unit{fs}$, similar to the oscillations on the mode $Q_5$, shown in~\cref{fig:hex_2state_q_comparison} (b).
-The surface hopping approaches also have oscillations of $16~\unit{fs}$ until $200~\unit{\fs}$, when, as~\cref{fig:hex_2state_q_comparison} (a) shows, oscillations on this mode decay in time.
-After $200~\unit{\fs}$, there are oscillations with a period of about $60~\unit{\fs}$, but with a much lower amplitude than the $60$ to $80~\unit{\fs}$ period oscillations found with SILP.
-This is a similar time period to the oscillations on mode $Q_1$ that, unlike oscillations on $Q_5$, do not decay in time.
-Therefore, we conclude that the quantum-classical methods underestimate the coupling between $Q_1$ and the electronic dynamics.
+None of the quantum-classical methods studied are able to reproduce the complex $1B_u$ population oscillations of the quantum-phonon SILP method.
+The population obtained with MTE oscillates with a time period around $16~\unit{fs}$, similar to the oscillations on the mode $Q_5$, shown in~\cref{fig:hex_2state_q_comparison} (b).
+The surface hopping approaches also have oscillations of $16~\unit{fs}$ until $200~\unit{\fs}$, when, as~\cref{fig:hex_2state_q_comparison} (b) shows, oscillations on this mode decay in time.